Cain: You want me?

-- Wanted posters for The Adventures of Tintin can be seen in Tintin The Blue Lotus and for Tintin and Haddock in Tintin The Red Sea Sharks.
+- Wanted posters for Tintin can be seen in Tintin The Blue Lotus and for Tintin and Haddock in Tintin The Red Sea Sharks.

 - In Mandatory Retirement, Wedge is teased about getting marriage proposals in the mail.
 His friend says it's because he looks handsome on the wanted posters, and Wedge says they just want the reward.

 - In one Knights of the Dinner Table story, Bob and Dave are annoyed at the low prices on their Cattlepunk characters' heads, and start committing increasingly outrageous crimes to rectify the situation.
 This backfires when the rewards get so big that Brian and Sara decide to turn them in and collect.